The Unlicensed Practice of Law (UPL)

 Consumer Information: The Supreme Court of Florida has given The Florida Bar the duty to investigate and take action against the unlicensed practice of law.
 Here you will find information on how to protect yourself against the unlicensed practice of law, how to file a complaint against someone you believe is practicing law without a license, and information about the Bar’s unlicensed practice of law offices and committees.

 Limited Appearance in Florida: Lawyers licensed in another state may represent someone in a court proceeding in Florida with the court’s permission and in arbitration proceedings in Florida.
 Certain requirements must be met in order to appear and copies of the motion or verified statement must be filed with The Florida Bar.

 Formal Advisory Opinions: Rule 10-9.1 of the Rules Regulating The Florida Bar allows the Standing Committee on Unlicensed Practice of Law to issue proposed formal advisory opinions concerning activities which may constitute the unlicensed practice of law.

-Authorized House Counsel: Authorized House Counsel (AHC) are attorneys certified by The Supreme Court of Florida to perform limited legal services while working for a business organization.
-Look here for more information.
+Authorized House Counsel: Authorized House Counsel (AHC) are lawyers certified by the Supreme Court of Florida to perform limited legal services while working for a business organization.

-Foreign Legal Consultant: The Florida Bar’s Foreign Legal Consultancy Rule allows a foreign attorney to advise clients on the laws of the country under which the attorney is admitted to practice.
+Foreign Legal Consultant: The Florida Bar’s Foreign Legal Consultancy Rule allows a foreign lawyer to advise clients on the laws of the country under which the lawyer is admitted to practice.